Hereditary neuropathy with pressure palsies (HNPP) is an inherited condition that causes numbness, tingling and muscle weakness in the limbs.

 Symptoms vary in severity, and an episode can last from several minutes to months.

 HNPP is not life threatening and most people have mild symptoms.
 Many people fully recover after an episode and do not have further symptoms.

 Sometimes the affected nerve only partially heals, causing long-term nerve symptoms and muscle problems.
 But even if this happens, symptoms are usually mild and unlikely to lead to a severe disability.

 Getting medical advice

-See your GP if you have any symptoms of HNPP.
-Your GP will ask about your symptoms, family history, and may carry out a physical examination.
+See a GP if you have any symptoms of HNPP.
+The GP will ask about your symptoms, family history, and may carry out a physical examination.

 If HNPP is suspected, you may be referred to a neurologist for further tests.
 You may also be offered a genetic test to confirm the diagnosis.